 Halloween is just around the corner, and with preparation, there's no need to be spooked by your children's candy consumption this year.
-Ensure a happy and healthy Halloween with tips from the Academy of Nutrition and Dietetics.
+Ensure a happy and healthy Halloween with these tips.

 The Trick Is to Enjoy the Treat!

 Halloween is a great time to reiterate the importance of moderation to your child.
 Explain that you're going to spread the candy out over a period of time and discuss beforehand when and how much candy your child will enjoy in a day.
 This agreed upon "treat schedule" will make the day after Halloween easier for everyone.

 After trick or treating, have your child make a pile of personal favorites to enjoy in moderation.
 Agree that the rest can be donated to a local shelter or sent in a care package to those serving overseas.

 No Need for Tricks with Delicious and Healthy Treats

 It's easier than ever to find Halloween treats to make kids happy while providing a health benefit.
 Grocery store shelves are stocked with kid-friendly favorites containing whole grains, extra vitamin C, 100-percent fruit juice and added fiber.

 This year, consider mixing up the candy bowl with some of these items that kids will enjoy and you can feel good about serving.
 All of these items are available in easy to distribute snack-size packages, too.

 - Whole-grain cheddar flavored crackers

 - Fruit snacks made with 100-percent fruit with added vitamin C